Pet AnimalsCat Breeds

 Association

-The Munchkin cat made its public debut in 1991 through a televised cat show hosted by The International Cat Association (TICA) in Davis, Oklahoma.
+The Munchkin Cat made its public debut in 1991 through a televised cat show hosted by The International Cat Association (TICA) in Davis, Oklahoma.
 However, the breed was not officially recognized at that point.
 Critics anticipated potential issues such as back, hip, and leg problems, drawing parallels to concerns seen in some Dachshunds.
 Due to the controversial lineage, the Munchkin breed faced resistance and was not readily accepted in various agile competitions.

 New Breed Development Programme